Search sheldonbrown.com and sheldonbrown.org

 Racers aim for the holy grail of the "flat back."
 The racers' high-intensity, high-gear pedaling style allows the reaction forces from their leg work to hold their upper body in position, even when leaning very far forward.
 Indeed, in a hard sprint, the rider is actually pulling upward on the bars!
 This intense riding style, however, is not sustainable for long hours in the saddle.

-Achieving a comfortable position will often involve substituting a different handlebar stem, to move the handlebars higher up or closer to the saddle, or both.
+Achieving a comfortable position will often involve substituting a different handlebar stem, to move the handlebars higher/lower, closer to/farther from the saddle or both.

 Most "road" bikes use threaded forks, and take a stem that slips inside of the fork's steering column.
 The stem will have a long bolt running down through the vertical part, connecting to a wedge at the bottom.
 Tightening the bolt pulls up the wedge, and the wedge jams against the inside of the steerer, securing the stem to the steering column.